 (v) gave rise to injustice.’

-The Commissioner goes on to apply those principles to the tribunal’s exercise of discretion in the claimant’s case.
-The Commissioner identifies the reasons given by the tribunal for exercising its discretion and deals with each point in turn.
+The Commissioner went on to apply those principles to the tribunal’s exercise of discretion in the claimant’s case.
+The Commissioner identified the reasons given by the tribunal for exercising its discretion and dealt with each point in turn.
 A summary of his comments is as follows:

 ‘The appeal had been listed for hearing four times in total’

-The Commissioner addresses the tribunal’s reasoning on the number of previous listings of the appeal by referring to the decision of a Tribunal of Commissioners in SG v.
+The Commissioner addressed the tribunal’s reasoning on the number of previous listings of the appeal by referring to the decision of a Tribunal of Commissioners in SG v.
 DSD NI Com12.
-In SG, a Tribunal of Commissioners states at paragraph 53:
+In SG, a Tribunal of Commissioners stated at paragraph 53:

 ‘…, the simple fact of the hearing being postponed or adjourned on a number of prior occasions is not in itself a factor which can legitimately affect a decision on an adjournment application.
 A decision-maker can legitimately assume that each past adjournment or postponement decision was properly made.
 On the other hand, the reasons for those past postponements or adjournments are a factor which can and should be taken into account when considering the reason for the present application.
 Where the reason for the current application is improperly understood, any resulting decision is likely to be tainted.’

-The Commissioner acknowledges that in the claimant’s case the tribunal had considered not just the number of previous postponements, but also the reasons for them.
+The Commissioner acknowledged that in the claimant’s case the tribunal had considered not just the number of previous postponements, but also the reasons for them.

 ‘The [claimant] had not yet obtained representation despite being granted previous postponement or adjournment for that purpose’